 - A. Coordinate or participate in networks and working groups:

 - i.
 Reduce/Reuse network.

 - ii.
 SWME School Outreach Group.

 - iii.
 SWME Recycling Coordinators Group.

 - iv.
 Vermont Hazardous Waste Network Group.

 - B. Host meetings:

-- Once in the MMP term, ANR will host or participate in a statewide meeting or a series of regional meetings that connect SWMEs with organizations that work with food recovery / food donation to identify and address gaps in the top end of VT's food scrap hierarchy.
+- i.
+Once in the MMP term, ANR will host or participate in a statewide meeting or a series of regional meetings that connect SWMEs with organizations that work with food recovery / food donation to identify and address gaps in the top end of VT's food scrap hierarchy.

 - ii.
-Annually, work with SWMEs and other stakeholders to organize a meeting on residuals management and recycling in Vermont.
-The meetings will educate and promote the exchange of information to improve safe and effective management and reuse opportunities for residuals and to share information on emerging contaminants like PFAS.
+Approximately annually, work with SWMEs and other stakeholders to organize a meeting on residuals management and recycling in Vermont.
+The meetings will educate and promote the exchange of information to improve safe and effective management and reuse opportunities for residuals and to share information on emerging contaminants like PFAS.ANR may choose to not hold a residuals meeting in a given year if there is nothing of note to discuss.

 - iii.
 Collaborate with SWMEs to hold a minimum of 8 regional meetings with haulers and stakeholders during the MMP term to discuss state solid waste requirements and MMP goals.